Great White Makes Quick Work of Elephant Seal in Graphic Footage

 A shark’s dorsal fin is not actually there to scare humans or look good in movies!
 It stabilizes the shark’s body and stops it from rolling onto its side.
 This keeps the great white upright in the water.
 It is also suspected that the dorsal fin creates an area of low water pressure which makes the shark’s movement through the water more efficient so that they use up less energy.
 The shark in this video certainly appears to glide effortlessly through the water.

 This great white has used its large conical snout and excellent sense of smell to detect the body of a dead elephant seal – possibly from miles away!
 Now we get to the gory part of the video.
 The shark circles the large, dead elephant seal and without warning a feeding frenzy commences.
-The water around the seal turns to crimson from the blood and is churned up by the shark’s movements.
+The water around the seal turns crimson from the blood and is churned up by the shark’s movements.
 The carcass is ripped apart as the shark swings it from side to side.
 Even though sharks often swallow their prey whole, this one seems to want to rip the seal into smaller pieces before it is consumed.
 The very large elephant seal would be too large for the shark to swallow in one gulp.

-We also seem to be witnessing a game as the predator lets go of the seal and circles it before heading back towards it to rip off more chunks and release yet more blood into the sea.
+We also seem to be witnessing a game as the predator lets go of the seal and circles it before heading back toward it to rip off more chunks and release yet more blood into the sea.
 Right at the end of the video, we are treated to a superb shot of the shark opening its mouth wide to try to finish off the meal.
 No one can deny the power and ferocity of these magnificent monsters of the sea after watching this footage.

-Share this post on:
+Share on:

 About the Author